paigeshin/Planning_software_with_gpt_and_midjourney/README.md

 # Jobs to be done process

-1. Define the market around the "job-to-be-done"
+1. Define the market around the "jobs-to-be-done"

 2. Uncover the customer's "needs"